jenchem88/Morphologic-AI/README.md

 [Include a walkthrough of key features or functionality here]

-Interpretation --
+_Interpretation_

 Our results demonstrate that explainable, biologically relevant features can be extracted from cellular images and meaningfully compared to unsupervised machine learning embeddings.
 This approach connects black-box AI predictions and human-interpretable biological insights.
 The analysis of EGFR-specific drug effects provides a deeper understanding of how these drugs impact HUVEC cell morphology, potentially revealing new insights into their mechanisms of action and off-target effects.

 _Potential Impact_

-If fully realized, our project could have far-reaching implications:
+If fully realized, our project could have many far-reaching implications:

 Accelerated drug discovery: By providing more interpretable data on drug effects at the cellular level, we can speed up the process of identifying promising drug candidates and repurposing existing drugs.
 Improved understanding of disease mechanisms: Our approach could reveal new insights into how diseases affect cell morphology, leading to new therapeutic targets.